 Admittance to these buildings, when appropriate for their research and teaching, is possible 24 hours a day (including weekends) for MCBB graduate students.
-See the MCBB Graduate Program Coordinator for information.
+See the MCBB Graduate Program Specialist for information.

 It is important to remember that Boston University is located in a large urban area.
 Thefts do occur.
 Please make certain that doors are kept locked and valuables are secured.
-In case of an emergency call the BU Police at 3-2121.